Queensland Future Fund Bill 2020

 Vote on a motion

-Procedural vote on whether to treat the Queensland Future Fund Bill and Royalty Legislation Amendment Bill as cognate bills, allowing them to be debated together with separate questions for second/third readings.
+Procedural vote on whether to treat the Queensland Future Fund Bill and Royalty Legislation Amendment Bill as cognate bills for their remaining stages, allowing them to be debated together in consideration in detail but with separate second and third reading votes.

 Passed47 ayes – 41 noes2020-08-11